Getting Started

 systemctl --user enable --now hyprmoncfgd

 Now when you plug in a monitor, unplug one, dock your laptop, or close the lid, the daemon finds the profile that best matches your current hardware and applies it.
 No interaction needed.
+The packaged systemd service works with both config formats because the daemon detects the active Hyprland config and writes monitors.conf or monitors.lua through the same apply engine as the TUI.

 If the daemon ever applies a layout you didn’t expect, the most common cause is stale or duplicate profiles in ~/.config/hyprmoncfg/profiles/.
 The daemon scores every profile it finds, not just the ones you remember saving.
 Delete old experiments, keep one profile per real setup, and the matching becomes predictable.
 See Daemon Behavior for the full scoring breakdown.